This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Sedatives: This is used to help decrease anxiety and may help you sleep at night.

-The results of these tests help caregivers plan the best way to treat you.
+The results of these tests help healthcare providers plan the best way to treat you.

 - Blood and urine tests: A sample of your blood or urine may be sent to a lab to help find the cause of your symptoms.
 They may also be used to make sure organs, such as your liver and kidneys, are working correctly.

-- Chest x-ray: Caregivers may use this to check your heart and lungs.
+- Chest x-ray: Healthcare providers may use this to check your heart and lungs.

 - An electromyography (EMG) test measures the electrical activity of your muscles at rest and with movement.